 - Lovastatin (used to lower cholesterol)

-It is important to note that these medications (not a complete list) may or may not cause cramps in your feet as a side effect.
-You may experience cramps in your legs, arms or other parts of your body because of these medications.
+It is important to note that this is not a complete list of medications that may cause cramps in your feet as a side effect.
+You may also experience cramps in your legs, arms, or other parts of your body because of these medications.
 Talk with your doctor if you take any medications and are experiencing foot cramps.
 He or she may be able to change your medications to avoid this problem.

 Foot Cramp Treatment

 If you are suffering from excessive or continual foot cramps, you may want to see a podiatrist or a foot doctor.
-Your doctor may teach you proper foot stretching techniques to help relieve the cramping when it begins.
+Your doctor may teach you proper foot-stretching techniques to help relieve the cramping when it begins.
 If the pain is severe and chronic, your doctor may prescribe you pain killers.
 Massaging the foot or feet regularly can reduce muscle fatigue.
 You may also want to consider lifestyle changes.
-In many cases, simple dietary changes (eliminating sugars and caffeine, while increasing potassium, magnesium, calcium, vitamin D) can improve the cramping and pain within days as the body receives the nutrients its been craving.
-If your cramps are due to an underlying medical condition, you may want to start with controlling the condition or disease more effectively.
+In many cases, simple dietary changes (eliminating sugars and caffeine while increasing your intake of potassium, magnesium, calcium, and vitamin D) can improve the cramping and pain within days.
+If your cramps are due to an underlying medical condition, you may want to start by controlling the disease more effectively.

-You may also want to try soaking your feet in warm water for a period of time.
+You may also want to try soaking your feet in warm water.
 Ice packs may also work.
-The RICE method is almost always effective when treating most types of foot cramps.
-RICE stands for rest, ice, compression and elevation.
-Stay off your feet as often as possible and apply ice for a period of 20 minutes at a time.
-Wrapping your foot in an elastic bandage can also reduce the cramping, and elevation should occur with the foot at a minimum of waist level or higher.
-If elevation of your feet increases the cramping or causes more pain, see your podiatrist right away, as there may be a circulation problem that needs to be examined.
+The RICE method is almost always effective for treating most types of foot cramps.
+RICE stands for Rest, Ice, Compression, and Elevation.
+Stay off your feet as much as possible and apply ice for twenty minutes at a time.
+Wrapping your foot in an elastic bandage can also reduce the cramping, and elevation should put the foot at waist level or higher.
+If elevating your feet increases the cramping or causes more pain, see your podiatrist right away, as there may be a circulation problem that needs to be examined.

 To relieve foot cramps at home, try to:

-- Pull the toes upward if the cramp is in the toes, or
+- Pull the toes upward if the cramp is in the toes.

-- Wrap the foot in an elastic bandage, if necessary
+- Wrap the foot in an elastic bandage.

 If the foot cramps persist, you should seek medical attention.
-However, if foot cramps are not normal for you and occur suddenly but periodically, chances are you do not need medical attention and the cramp will eventually go away.
-Using heating pads and stretching the cramped muscle may help you relieve symptoms sooner.
+But if foot cramps are not normal for you and occur suddenly but only periodically, chances are you do not need medical attention and the cramp will eventually go away.
+Using heating pads and stretching the cramped muscle may help relieve symptoms more quickly.

 Preventing Foot Cramps

-Regardless if you experience foot cramps often or intermittently, there are several things you can do to prevent them from occurring, such as:
+Regardless of whether you experience foot cramps often or intermittently, there are several things you can do to prevent them from occurring, such as:

-- Warming up slowly before any and all exercise routines
+- Warming up slowly before all exercise routines

-- Having a ‘cooling down’ period, similar to a warm-up routine for after your done with your exercise or activity
+- Giving yourself a “cooling down” period, similar to a warm-up routine, after you’re done with exercise or activity

-- Drink lots of water before and during your exercise routine
+- Drinking lots of water before and during your exercise routine

-- Eat foods that are high in potassium and calcium, such as bananas, milk, yogurt, cheese and fresh vegetables.
+- Eating foods that are high in potassium and calcium, such as bananas, milk, yogurt, cheese, and fresh vegetables.
 These foods are also good for improving muscle function.

-- Stretch your foot muscles before getting in and out of bed each day
+- Stretching your foot muscles before getting in and out of bed each day

-- Keep a cup of water next to your bed in case you awake during the night
+- Keeping a cup of water next to your bed in case you awaken during the night

-- Use proper footwear, orthotics such as inserts or padding to reduce stress on feet
+- Using proper footwear or orthotics such as inserts or padding to reduce stress on feet

-- Keep all doctors informed of any medications, medical conditions, etc.
+- Keeping your doctors informed of any medications, medical conditions, etc.

-- Make sure you give your body adequate rest each day
+- Making sure you give your body adequate rest each day

 Talking to Your Doctor